katemae/esports-modeling/index.md

 ### `'position'`

-We include this **nominal** feature because each position has certain characteristics that make some classes stronger in those position than others.
-For example, fighters are often played in the top lane because they are more self sufficient and do not need the help of their teammates, who are spread throughout the rest of the map.
+We include this **nominal** feature because each position has certain characteristics that make some classes stronger in those positions than others.
+For example, fighters are often played in the top lane because they are more self-sufficient and do not need the help of their teammates, who are spread throughout the rest of the map.
 Meanwhile, assassins are often played in the jungle because their high mobility allows them to get around the map faster.

 Because this is a nominal feature, we need to quantify the data to be compatible with our classifier.
 To do so, we perform a One-Hot Encoding on this column.